mlp6/Medical-Software-Design/Lectures/flash_web_services.md

-# Lecture 15 - Build Flask Web Services
+# Build Flask Web Services
 In this lecture we'll learn how to leverage the [flask](http://flask.pocoo.org/) framework to create a web service that serves some RESTful API routes.

 ## In-Class Assignment
 Build a web service that implements the following API routes.